-We are pleased to report that since the end of government restrictions during January 2022, we have established a hybrid office and home working arrangement.
-Throughout the year, we have periodically taken the pulse of staff and Board members as to their working preferences and remain conscious of the need to attract and retain a high calibre team.
-We are continuing to monitor our current arrangements to ensure they remain the most appropriate operational model going forward.
+We continue to operate a hybrid office and home working arrangement.
+We remain conscious of the need to attract and retain a high calibre team and therefore continue to monitor our current arrangements to ensure they remain the most appropriate operational model going forward.

-CHAIR'S STATEMENT AND CHIEF EXECUTIVE'S REVIEW (continued) Year ended 31 March 2023
+CHAIR'S STATEMENT AND CHIEF EXECUTIVE'S REVIEW (continued) Year ended 31 March 2024